St Mary Redcliffe and Temple School

 St Mary Redcliffe and Temple School (informally referred to as 'St Mary Redcliffe', 'Redcliffe' or 'SMRT') is a Church of England voluntary aided school situated in the district of Redcliffe, Bristol, England.
 It provides education for approximately 1,600 students aged 11 to 18.
 The school's church is St Mary Redcliffe.
 It is one of only two Church of England voluntary aided secondary schools in the Diocese of Bristol along with the Deanery CE academy in Swindon, although other schools do maintain a Church affiliation.
 The school was formed in 1966 by a merger of St Mary Redcliffe Secondary School and Temple Colston school.
-The headteacher is Del Planter and the Director of Sixth Form is Richard Wheeler.
+The headteacher is Del Planter and the Head of Sixth Form is Rob Shaw.

 History

 St Mary Redcliffe Grammar School

 St Mary Redcliffe school was founded as Queen Elizabeth's Free Grammar and Writing School by letters patent on 30 June 1571 when it was granted a Royal charter by Elizabeth I. The charter granted the parishioners of St Mary Redcliffe Church the building of the Chapel of the Holy Ghost for the establishment of the school; the building had previously belonged to the Hospital of St John the Baptist, a religious foundation in Redcliffe, but had been confiscated by the Crown during the dissolution of the monasteries.
 The building was located in the Churchyard of St Mary Redcliffe, near the south porch, and was sized 56 feet by 26 feet.
 The charter made the provision for one master and one under-master, supervised by twelve governors and for the 'education, teaching and instruction of boys and youth in grammar and learning'.
 It received an endowment from John Whitson in 1627.
 In the 1760s the school building was torn down as it was felt it spoilt the view of the church, and with the acceptance of the Bishop of Bristol, Thomas Newton, the school moved into the Lady Chapel in the east end of the church.
 The school was recorded in 1839 as possessing a statue of its founder Elizabeth I.